vmware-archive/wavefront-opentracing-sdk-csharp/README.md

 You can instrument your application to emit logs or events with spans, and examine them from the [Wavefront Tracing UI](https://docs.wavefront.com/tracing_ui_overview.html#drill-down-into-spans-and-view-metrics-and-span-logs).

-Use the OpenTracing Span object’s log() method in your application.
+Use the OpenTracing Span object’s `log()` method in your application.

 ## Cross Process Context Propagation
-See the [context propagation documentation](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-csharp/blob/master/docs/contextpropagation.md) for details on propagating span contexts across process boundaries.
+See the [context propagation documentation](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-csharp/blob/master/docs/contextpropagation.md#cross-process-context-propagation) for details on propagating span contexts across process boundaries.

 ## RED Metrics
-See the [RED metrics documentation](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-csharp/blob/master/docs/metrics.md) for details on the out-of-the-box metrics and histograms that are provided.
+See the [RED metrics documentation](https://github.com/wavefrontHQ/wavefront-sdk-doc-sources/blob/master/common/metrics.md#red-metrics) for details on the out-of-the-box metrics and histograms that are provided.

-## Monitoring the SDK
-See the [diagnostic metrics documentation](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java/blob/master/docs/internal_metrics.md#internal-diagnostic-metrics) for details on the internal metrics that this SDK collects and reports to Wavefront.

 ## License
 [Apache 2.0 License](LICENSE).